xlladdins/xll/docs/Excel4MacrosQ-S.md

 **SCENARIO.SUMMARY**?(result\_ref, report\_type)

-Result\_ref    is a reference to the result cells you want to include in the summary report.
-Normally, result\_ref refers to one or more cells containing the formulas that depend on the changing cell values for your model—that is, the cells that show the results of a particular scenario.
+Result\_ref&nbsp;&nbsp;&nbsp;&nbsp;is a reference to the result cells you want to include in the summary report.
+Normally, result\_ref refers to one or more cells containing the formulas that depend on the changing cell values for your model&mdash;that is, the cells that show the results of a particular scenario.

   - > If result\_ref is omitted, no result cells are included in the
     > report.